Latin Gloss Grammar Tag

 Morphology

-2. etLemma: et; Part of Speech: conjunction; Form: invariable; Function: joins objects; Translation: and; Notes: coordinates Aaron and his sons.
+2. etLemma: et; Part of Speech: conjunction; Form: invariable; Function: links coordinated objects; Translation: and; Notes: simple connective.

-7. eosLemma: is; Part of Speech: personal pronoun; Form: accusative plural masculine; Function: object of sanctificabis; Translation: them; Notes: refers to Aaron and his sons.
+7. eosLemma: is; Part of Speech: pronoun; Form: accusative plural masculine; Function: object of sanctificabis; Translation: them; Notes: refers to Aaron and his sons.

 About Eusebius Sophronius Hieronymus